ShiJbey/drolta_py/README.md

 pip install drolta
 ```

-You can test the installation by printing the current drolta version in the Python REPL.
-Depending on when you install drolta, the version should be greater than or equal to the one printed below.
+You can test the installation by printing the current Drolta version in the Python REPL.
+Depending on when you install Drolta, the version should be greater than or equal to the one printed below.

 ```bash
 $ python3